 What is E-marking?

 The E-mark is a United Nations mark for approved vehicles and vehicle components sold into the EU and some other countries under UN-ECE Regulation 10.
 Regulation 10 replaced the ‘Automotive Electromagnetic Compatibility Directive’ 2004/104/EC (AEMCD) in November 2014.
 Intended to promote free trade throughout the European Union and the wider EEA.
 Any original or aftermarket ESA or a part of the vehicle needs to be approved before it can be sold.
 The regulation contains a flow diagram to help determine if the ESA falls within its scope.
 Entirely passive devices such as spark plugs, cables and passive antennas are excluded.
-In addition equipment which only operates when the vehicle is immobilized i.e. stationary vehicle with the handbrake on, are also exempt.
+In addition, equipment which only operates when the vehicle is immobilized i.e. a stationary vehicle with the handbrake on, are also exempt.
 Typically products that do not connect to the vehicles wiring are generally excluded, along with items that connect via a standard already approved interface.
 Rechargeable Electric Energy Storage Systems’ (REESS) or more commonly known as charging systems intended to provide energy for electric propulsion of the vehicle are also within the scope of the regulation.

-EU certification (referred to as EC), the e-Mark: e-Mark is based on EU Directive and is a safety certification mark which the European Commission require that member states apply it on motor vehicle, parts and systems.
+EU certification (referred to as EC), the e-Mark: e-Mark is based on EU Directive and is a safety certification mark which the European Commission requires that member states apply it on a motor vehicle, parts and systems.
 The e-Mark logo is a rectangular frame.
 The number is the EU country or state number that granted the approval.
 If one state grants approval then it is deemed sufficient for all other member states.
 The country/state codes are as follows: e1 – Germany, e2 – France, e3 – Italy, e4 – Netherlands, e5 – Sweden, e6 – Belgium, e7 – Hungary, e8 – Czech republic, e9 – Spain, e11 – United Kingdom, e12 – Austria, e13 – Luxembourg, e17 – Finland, e18 – Denmark, e19 – Romania, e20 – Poland, e21 – Portugal, e23 – Greece, e24 – Ireland, e26 – Slovenia, e27 – Slovakia, e29 – Estonia, e32 – Latvia, e34 – Bulgaria, e36 – Lithuania, e49 – South Cyprus, e50 – Malta.

 Certification of Economic Commission for Europe (referred to as ECE, United Nations agency), the E-Mark: E-Mark is the regulations issued by the Economic Commission for Europe (referred to as ECE).
 E-Mark logo is a circular frame.
 The number is the EU country or state number that granted the approval.
 If one state grants approval then it is deemed sufficient for all other member states.
 The country/state codes are as follows: E1 – Germany, E2 – France, E3 – Italy, E4 – Netherlands, E5 – Sweden, E6 – Belgium, E7 – Hungary, E8 – Czech Republic, E9 – Spain, E10 – Yugoslavia, E11 – United Kingdom, E12 – Austria, E13 – Luxembourg, E14 – Switzerland, E16 – Norway, E17 – Finland, E18 – Denmark, E19 – Romania, E20 – Poland, E21 – Portugal, E22 – Russian Federation, E23 – Greece, E24 – Ireland, E25 – Croatia, E26 – Slovenia, E27 – Slovakia, E28 – Belarus, E29 – Estonia, E31 – Bosnia and Herzegovina, E32 – Latvia, E34 – Bulgaria, E37 – Turkey, E40 – Macedonia, E42 – European Community, E43 – Japan, E45 – Australia, E46 – Ukraine, E47 – South Africa.